Using Tailscale IDP with Synology NAS - A Step-by-Step Guide

 Matching Users

-The Synology OIDC client matches the username
+The Synology OIDC client matches the username claim from the IDP against local accounts.

 Make sure this matches the user on your NAS: